← Back to research

 Bottom Line

-Superset is the most workflow-focused option in the Mac agent orchestrator space.
+Superset has graduated from indie terminal to the best-funded, fastest-moving option in the Mac agent orchestrator space.

-Recommended for: Developers who want a polished, GUI-based workflow for parallel agent development on macOS.
+Recommended for: Developers and teams who want a polished, GUI-based workflow for parallel agent development on macOS, especially those who'll use Linear integration and remote workspaces.

 Research by Ry Walker Research • methodology